julinvictus/Curb-Alert/README.md

 # Curb-Alert

 Curb-Alert is an app to find free stuff on curbs around you (or post free stuff!).
 Look for pictures/title of posted stuff, see if something interests you, click for address, go pick it up.
 You can also look at a map and find free stuff near you.
-After picked up, click on “claimed” so item is not on the list anymore.
 If you have stuff to donate, post a pic, put stuff in the curb and see magic happens!
 If you find stuff in the curb that you think is a score, take a pic, post it, and feel good about yourself!

 ### MERN stack project using:
 - MongoDB